google/nodejs-container-image-builder/README.md

 })();
 ```

-run the image
+You can run the image using docker, or deploy it to a docker host:

 ```sh
 docker run gcr.io/my-project/my-image:latest

 ```

-## install
+## Install

 ```
 npm install container-image-builder
 ```

-### terms
+### Glossary

-Learning about this distribution api I struggled mapping the names of some of the things to things i was familiar with.
+Learning about this distribution api I struggled mapping the names of some of the things to things I was familiar with.

-defined in the order that they compose into an "Image"
+Defined in the order that they compose into an "Image":

 - digest
-    - sha256 sum encoded as hex prefixed with "sha256:"
+    - sha256 sum encoded as hex prefixed with "sha256:".

 - blob
     - any file stored in a docker registry.
-    - but they are mostly 2 kinds. "config" json or "layer" tarball
+    - B=but they are mostly 2 kinds. "config" json or "layer" tarball.

 - layer
     - is a tarball.
     - these tarballs are expanded at the root of the file system when run as part of an image as a container.

 - config
-    - a json document stored as a blob and referenced in the manifest
+    - a json document stored as a blob and referenced in the manifest.
     - this hold details about the environment and what commands should be run when your image run as a container.
     - this holds an array of the shasums of every layer in a property called diff_ids.
-I call this uncompressedDigest throughout this client.
+I call this `uncompressedDigest` throughout this client.
-    - i call it uncompressedDigest because its the shasum of the layer before it's gzipped.
+    - I call it an uncompressedDigest because its the shasum of the layer before it's gzipped.
     - because we need the uncompressed digest for every layer quite a few things in this api are less straight forward that you might expect.

 - manifest